-Adobe continues to fulfill its commitment to bring more Creative Cloud applications natively to Windows on ARM.
+Adobe continues fulfilling its commitment to bringing more Creative Cloud applications natively to Windows on ARM.
 Adobe Illustrator is now available in beta for download, meeting the promised July deadline.
-However, users of Premiere Pro are still waiting, as it doesn’t yet have a specific release date.
+However, users of Premiere Pro are still waiting, as there isn’t yet a specific release date.

 The arrival of Adobe Illustrator for Windows on ARM is excellent news for graphic designers using devices with Snapdragon processors.
 This beta version, downloadable from the Creative Cloud client, promises enhanced performance compared to emulated versions.
-Adobe Illustrator is a versatile graphic design application primarily used for creating vector graphics, including logos, illustrations, typographic designs, icons, and various other visual elements.
+Adobe Illustrator is a versatile graphic design application primarily used to create vector graphics, including logos, illustrations, typographic designs, icons, and other visual elements.

 In the meantime, users requiring a native video editor on their Snapdragon devices can opt for DaVinci Resolve, which is already available and offers robust performance.
 Alternatively, less advanced users might consider Microsoft Clipchamp as a simpler option.